Skin whitening: Africa

 Records indicate prominent usage of skin lighteners in South Africa beginning in the 20th century.
-Historians suggest that this may be associated with the passage of the Colored Labor Preference Act, in 1955.
+Historians suggest that this may be associated with the passage of the Coloured Labor Preference Act, in 1955.
 Skin lighteners in South Africa were first marketed to white consumers, then eventually to consumers of color.
 Initially, skin whitening was typically practiced by rural and poor South African women; however, studies indicate that the practice has become increasingly prevalent among black women with higher incomes and levels of education.

 Historian Lynn Thomas attributes the initial popularity of these skin whiteners to the socially desired implications of limited outdoor labor, sexual relationships with lighter-skinned partners, and lighter-skinned heritage.
 Starting in the 1970s, the South African government established regulations for skin-whitening products, banning products that contained mercury or high levels of hydroquinone.
 By the 1980s, critiques of skin whitening had become incorporated into the anti-apartheid movement, given skin-whitening's adverse consequences on health and its social implications of colorism.

 In Ghana, preferences for lighter skin had been documented beginning in the 16th century.
 Shirley Anne Tate attributes this to the aesthetics and statuses promoted during the period of colonial rule, citing the social influence and wealth of notable Euro-Ghanaian families.
 Other studies found that, in Tanzania, skin bleaching has been regularly practiced by middle and working classes, as light skin was perceived to facilitate social mobility.

 Skin whitening practices in several other African countries increased following the onset of independence movements against European colonial rule.
 Maya Allen attributed this to the increased flow of European products and commercial influence into colonized regions.
 Several historians have suggested that the increased prevalence of skin whitening in "the Global South" is potentially tied to both precolonial notions of beauty and post-colonial hierarchies of race.